 Location: California, USA

-Courses offered: One, two, and three-year training options in Entertainment Design and Digital Production, as well as various software workshops, online Master Classes, and the Gnomon Gallery, which was created to showcase art from the entertainment industry.
+Courses offered: Gnomon School of Visual Training is another one of the photography schools in the USA, which is known for its quality education.
+They provide one, two, and three-year training options in Entertainment Design and Digital Production, as well as various software workshops, online Master Classes, and the Gnomon Gallery, which was created to showcase art from the entertainment industry.

 Known for: Its stress on placements.